 Aesthetics, Visual and Glare - Implementation of the proposed Project would result in significant unavoidable long-term off-site aesthetic impacts due to the development of the dry stack boat storage.
-This impact cannot be mitigated to below a level of significance, and therefore, is considered to be unavoidable significant adverse impact of the proposed Project.
+This impact cannot be mitigated to below a level of significance, and therefore, is considered to be an unavoidable significant adverse impact of the proposed Project.

-Air Quality - The proposed Project will result in significant and unavoidable impacts regarding construction emissions (NO_X emissions.
-This impact cannot be mitigated to below a level of significance, and therefore, are considered to be unavoidable significant adverse impacts of the proposed Project.
+Air Quality - The proposed Project will result in significant and unavoidable impacts regarding construction emissions (NO $\chi$ emissions).
+These impacts cannot be mitigated to below a level of significance, and therefore, are considered to be unavoidable significant adverse impacts of the proposed Project.

 Noise - The proposed Project would result in significant and unavoidable impacts regarding exposure to construction noise and cumulative noise.
-This impact cannot be mitigated to below a level of significance, and therefore, is considered to be unavoidable significant adverse impact of the proposed Project.
+These impacts cannot be mitigated to below a level of significance, and therefore, are considered to be unavoidable significant adverse impacts of the proposed Project.